 He gently strokes the tissue over his child's face, and voila.
 Job done.

 5. Darth Vader breathing

 Deep, deep breathing (inspired by Star Wars villain Darth Vader) puts this dad's baby to sleep in 30 seconds...

 Who can forget the furore around this £8 jar of Lush lotion?
 One mum came out to say it had worked wonders for getting her child to sleep, and others quickly followed suit.
 It just about sold out instantly, but now it's back in stock...

-(It’s not recommended you put it on babies under 6 months, but you’re totally fine to put it on yourself to let them casually get a whiff of the lavender and other soothing ingredients).
+Safety warning: Don't put this directly onto the skin of babies under 6 months, but you might want to put it on yourself to let them casually get a whiff of the lavender and other soothing ingredients.

 Six big family moments that matter – and the products that make them easier to navigate

 These products from John Lewis & Partners help support the memorable moments of family life.